 In collaboration with the ANPM, and supported by industry TGS has completed a 2Dcubed seismic data project covering offshore Timor-Leste.
 The project combines all available open file and applicable TGS multi-client data across an area of over 50,000 square kilometers, incorporating over 2,500 2D lines and all existing 3Ds within the project area.
 The data, from over 45 legacy vintages, covers the entire offshore area south of Timor-Leste where the 11 offshore blocks in the second license round are located.

-The product will create a single contiguous, seamless volume of data ideal for license round block evaluation.
+The product creates a single contiguous, seamless volume of data ideal for license round block evaluation.
 TGS’ 2Dcubed volumes have proven to be a success in many basins globally, supporting license rounds and regional studies.
-Utilisation of this technology in Timor-Leste will has created a comprehensive regional 3D dataset for ease of acreage evaluation but also delivers a fully conformable Post-Stack Phase, Time and Amplitude matched and merged 2D and 3D volume from which interpretation can be refined prior to making the all-important next investment decision.
+Utilization of this technology in Timor-Leste has created a comprehensive regional 3D dataset for ease of acreage evaluation but also delivers a fully conformable Post-Stack Phase, Time, and Amplitude matched and merged 2D and 3D volume from which interpretation can be refined prior to making the all-important next investment decision.